 ‘My great-grandfather, James Alexander Ward (who was born in Londonderry, Northern Ireland, c.1860s, and who died in 1921), was married in 1891 in Strabane, to Mary Anne McCool.
 Originally with the Royal Inniskilling Fusiliers before joining the Royal Garrison Regiment in Malta, he rose to the rank of sergeant and served in both the Boer War and World War I. His father, John Joseph Ward, was also a soldier, as was his brother, Robert Thomas Ward (who was born in approximately 1864 and was killed in action in France in 1916).

-James and Mary had three children: my grandmother, Annie Ward (born in 1892 in Strabane); John James Ward (born in 1894 in Londonderry; he later joined the Royal Garrison Artillery and was killed in 1918); and James Alexander Ward (born in 1897 in Carrickfergus).
+James and Mary had three children: my grandmother, Annie Ward (born in 1892 in Strabane); John James Ward (born in 1894 in Londonderry; he later joined the Royal Garrison Artillery, died in 1919 and was buried in Belgium); and James Alexander Ward (born in 1897 in Carrickfergus).
 I've had had no luck in my search for James Alexander Ward junior’s year of death (possibly during the 1970s), or in locating where he is buried, and would appreciate help with these details.

 Above: The three Ward/McCool children, photographed in Malta in around 1902.